-Each year the World Health Organisation makes recommendations about which virus strains to include in vaccines for the coming year.
-The Australian Department of Health takes these recommendations into account when designing the Australian National Immunisation Program (NIP).
+Each year the World Health Organisation makes recommendations about which virus strains to include in the vaccines for the coming year.
+The Australian Department of Health takes these recommendations into account when designing the Australian National Immunisation Program.

-2018 vaccine composition for people aged 6 months to less than 65
+2019 vaccine composition for people less than 65

-This year, the recommended vaccine for people aged 6 months to less than 65 is a Quadrivalent, which means it includes the following four killed influenza virus strains:
+This year the vaccine for people aged less than 65 is a Quadrivalent, which includes the following four inactive influenza virus strains:

-- A/Michigan/45/2015 (H1N1) pdm09-like virus

-- A/Singapore/INFIMH-16-0019/2016 (H3N2)-like virus

-- B/Phuket/3073/2013-like virus
+- A/Michigan/45/2015 (H1N1) pdm09-like virus - A/Switzerland/8060/2017 (H3N2)-like virus (new in 2019) - B/Colorado/06/2017-like virus (new in 2019) - B/Phuket/3073/2013-like virus

-- B/Brisbane/60/2008-like virus